-ECU students may contact their Resident Advisor, a Residence Hall Director, an appropriate class instructor, their department chair / school director, their college dean, the Campus Initiative to Reduce Crimes Against Women (CIRCAW) Office, the Dean of Students and/or the Vice President for Student Development if they feel that they have become a victim of sexual harassment.
+ECU students may contact their Resident Advisor, a Residence Hall Director, an appropriate class instructor, their department chair / school director, their college dean, the Dean of Students, the Title IX Coordinator, and/or the Vice President for Student Development if they feel that they have become a victim of sexual harassment.
 To file a formal complaint, a written, signed, and dated report must be submitted to the Dean of Students, Administration Building, Room 103, (580) 559-2208.